-1. If I am laying laminate flooring how thick does it have to be?
+1. If I am laying vinyl flooring how thick does it have to be?

-2. Do I need to lay an OSB subfloor on top of DMX 1-Step™?
+2. Do I need to lay an OSB subfloor on top of DMX 1-Step™ 2.0?

-DMX 1-Step™ DOES NOT require a foam underlayment to be laid between it and the laminate/engineered floor.
-However, this is completely optional, you may do it if you wish.
+DMX 1-Step™ 2.0 DOES NOT require a foam underlayment to be laid between it and the laminate/engineered floor.

-The installation of the cork will not affect the performance of the 1-Step™, nor the laminate.
+The installation of the cork will not affect the performance of the 1-Step™ 2.0, nor the laminate.

-5. Can the 1-Step™ with 15 mm laminate over support a pool table placed on it?
+5. Can DMX 1-Step™ 2.0 with 15 mm laminate on top support a pool table placed on it?